Can you take payments online with Wise?

 Using a PayFac can be much cheaper and more convenient than setting up your merchant account and payment gateway separately.
 You’ll usually get access to a whole range of merchant services all in one place, and pay just fixed, flat rate percentages per transaction rather than monthly fees.

-As well as being secure and extremely hot on anti-fraud measures, PayFacs can also help with PCI compliance.
+As well as being extremely hot on anti-fraud measures, PayFacs can also help with PCI compliance.

 Receive international payments Wise Business